Our Music Director, Roberto Minczuk

 making, and I look forward to this wonderful journey together!”
 Roberto Minczuk said.

-Earlier this year, Minczuk was appointed Music Director of the Theatro Municipal Orchestra of São Paulo.
+Earlier in 2017, Minczuk was also appointed Music Director of the Theatro Municipal Orchestra of São Paulo.
 He is

 also Music Director Laureate of the Calgary Philharmonic Orchestra in Canada and Conductor Emeritus of the

 Orquestra Sinfônica Brasileira in Rio de Janeiro.
-In Calgary, he recently completed a 10-year tenure as Music
+In Calgary, he completed a 10-year tenure as Music

 Director, becoming the longest-running Music Director in the orchestra’s history.